 Dr. Lazaridis hopes his team's findings will improve the prognosis, therapy and outcome of patients with primary biliary cirrhosis or primary sclerosing cholangitis by better understanding the genetic susceptibility and environmental risk factors that participate in the development and outcome of these diseases.

-- Director, Center for Individualized Medicine, Mayo Clinic, 2021-present
+- Executive Director, Center for Individualized Medicine, Mayo Clinic, 2021-present

 - Member, The American Society for Clinical Investigation, 2015-present; The American Society for Human Genetics, 2003-present; American Association for the Study of Liver Diseases, 2002-present; American Gastroenterological Association, 2011-present; and European Association for the Study of the Liver, 1997-present